stackrock/mediamachinejs/README.md

 A Blob represents a file (image or video) located in either S3, Azure or Google GCP.

-to create a new instance of a Blob you first needs to call the `withDefaults` method:
+to create a new instance of a Blob you first need to call the `withDefaults` method:

 ```javascript
 import { Blob } from "@stackrock/mediamachine";